(above right) is to the rear of

 take it in one piece) and there seems little chance of getting more than

-purely my own idea - although others may have had a similar idea.
+purely my own idea - although others may have had similar thoughts.

 It has been suggested that the project could be up and running in 10